 Whenever you want to copy a site to another instance in our system, the best way is to use our built-in sitecopy script.
 Sitecopy helps you copy all your files + database and sets up your config file in one go based on the CMS you’re using.

 I will also refer to your current site, the site you want to copy files and database FROM as your “old site”.
-I’ll refer to the site you want to copy these files and database TO as your “new site”.
+I’ll refer to the site you want to copy these files and database to as your “new site”.

 You will see I use these two example sites